alonsoalvarezp/alonsoalvarezp.github.io/content/publications_blog/oa_mandates_paper.md

 ---
 author: Patricia Alonso-Álvarez
-date: 2024-02-17
+date: 2024-03-20
-description: accepted paper
+description: paper
 summary: Sastrón-Toledo, Pablo; Alonso-Álvarez, Patricia; Mañana-Rodríguez, Jorge
-title: 'Accepted paper.
+title: 'Paper.
 Compliance with open access mandates and its effects on research visibility: The case of the Spanish National Plan of R&D'
 categories: ['open access mandates', 'open access', 'open science', 'project funding', 'spanish plan of r&d']
+---

+This page includes information on a paper published in the journal Scientometrics.
+Here you have access to the postprint (and preprint) version.

 ---

 **Abstract**<br>